Darren Lockyer: Post-playing

 Lockyer had a second son on 14 January 2012 called Flynn Martin.

 Lockyer joined the Nine Network's rugby league commentary team in 2012, acting as a sideline commentator.
 Though opting not to have surgery to remove the chipped bone in his throat, he decided to see a speech therapist to help his tone for TV commentary.

 Lockyer had a third son born on 29 May 2013 called Hugo David.

 In 2012, Lockyer signed a three-year contract with Origin Energy's Australia Pacific coal seam gas (CSG) project.
 He will be their safety ambassador and also to gain support for a mining operations called Coal Seam gas or CSG.

 On Origin's website Darren is investigating the coal seam gas industry for himself.
 He talks to paid employees and also talks to a farmer that are also making large amount of money from CSG Mining.

 Lockyer currently serves as Head of Business Affairs at Mayur Resources, a Brisbane-based energy and minerals company with activities in Papua New Guinea.

+In September 2025 Lockyer led an ownership group consisting of businessman Grant Wechsel, and Super League executive Gary Hetherington in the successful takeover of the London Broncos.
+In October 2025 the London club were controversially overlooked for elevation to the Super League in favour of the Bradford Bulls.